aws/aws-cdk/packages/aws-cdk-lib/cx-api/README.md

 }
 ```

-* `@aws-cdk/aws-cloudfront:useOriginAccessControl`
+* `@aws-cdk/aws-cloudfront:useOriginAccessControlByDefault`

 Use Origin Access Control instead of Origin Access Identity

-When this feature flag is enabled, an origin access control will be created automatically when a new S3 origin is created.
+When this feature flag is enabled, an origin access control will be created by default when a new S3 origin is created.

 _cdk.json_